 If the overload protector shuts the motor off frequently, check for a possible voltage problem.
 Low voltage can also be suspected when:

 - 1. The motor does not get up to full power or speed. - 2.
-Fuses blow out when starting the motor; lights dim and remain dim when motor is started and is running.
+Fuses blow out when starting the motor; lights dim

 Storage